windyboy/hass-migrate/README.md

 For issues or questions:
 1. Check this README's Troubleshooting section
 2. Verify your configuration in `.env`
-3. Test connections with `hamigrate check`
+3. Test connections with `uv run hamigrate check`
 4. Check Home Assistant documentation for PostgreSQL setup

 ## Version